 2015 – Gallery YenakArt Villa in Bangkok

-Architect D.P.L.G. he graduated from the National School of Arts Decoratifs and from FEMIS.
-In 1991 he was a pensioner at the Villa Medicis.
-All his work is about space, from urban and industrial landscapes to natural settings filled with spiritualities.
-The artist settles in places of memories.
+Architect D.P.L.G., Jean-Christophe Ballot graduated from the National School of Arts Decoratifs and from FEMIS.
+In 1991 he had a residency at the Villa Medicis.
+His work is about space, from urban and industrial landscapes to natural settings filled with spirits.
+The artist settles himself in places of memories.

-His photographic work on the subject of vanities will be presented for the first time at the Loo & Lou Gallery on the occasion of the exhibition Impermanence.
+His photographic work on the subject of vanities was presented for the first time at the Loo & Lou Gallery in June 2018 on the occasion of the exhibition Impermanence.
 They will come has another reflection around the crucifixes of Catherine Wilkening.
+He also exhibited his works during a solo exhibition at Loo & Lou Gallery in November 2018.

-Whether the rituals are Christian or animist, we find the skull, as a reality as well as the pattern of the universal memento mori (remember that you will die).
+Whether the rituals are Christian or animist, we find the skull as a reality as well as a motif of the universal memento mori (a reminder that you will die).